-Employers have identified both benefits and concerns regarding the employment potential of people with disabilities.
+Employers have identified both benefits and concerns regarding the employment potential of persons with disabilities.
 Prior experience with workers with disabilities tends to produce more favorable perceptions and a willingness to hire persons with disabilities.
-However, although a majority of employer representatives may agree with the idea of hiring people with disabilities, this agreement may not transfer to a willingness of employers to consider individuals with disabilities as job applicants for their own company (Gibson & Groeneweg,1986).
-Also, many business executives believe that more should be done in their company and into others to integrate people with disabilities into the workforce (McFarlin et al., 1991).
+However, although a majority of employer representatives may agree with the idea of hiring people with disabilities, this agreement may not transfer to a willingness of employers to consider people with disabilities as job applicants for their own company (Gibson & Groeneweg, 1986).
+Also, many business executives believe that more should be done in their company and in others to integrate people with disabilities into the workforce (McFarlin et al., 1991).

-Perhaps there has not previously been a time in history in which prosperous economic conditions, emerging technology, and progressive disability-related legislation coexisted to generate a more promising employment outlook for persons with disabilities.
+Perhaps there has not previously been a time in history in which prosperous economic conditions, emerging technology, and progressive disability-related legislation coexisted to generate the most promising employment outlook for persons with disabilities.
 Employers are increasingly faced with managing a diverse workforce, and many have strengthened their efforts in the area of corporate social responsibility.
-The employment experiences of persons with disabilities during this time may provide an indication of the extent to which employer attitudes present significant barriers or opportunities for the employment of millions of Americans with disabilities desiring to participate in our nation's labor force.
-Balser, D.B.
-(1999).
-Implementing new employment law: A contested terrain. (dissertation, Cornell University, 1999).
-UMI number: 9914607.
+The employment experiences of persons with disabilities during this time may provide an indication of the extent to which employer attitudes present significant barriers to the employment of millions of Americans with disabilities desiring to participate in our nation's labor force.